intmus/inttheory22-23/_04-intro-rhythm/a1-simplemeter.md

 - simple quadruple meter: 4
   - ex: 4/4, 4/2, 4/8, 4/16

-While this is correct for the meters above, it does not provide a definition of what these numbers mean. *These words--simple, triple, quadruple, and so on--are used to signify how many beats are in a measure.*
+*These words--simple, triple, quadruple, quintuple, and so on--are used to signify how many beats are in a measure.*

 ### Simple time signatures

-Most students correctly identify the function of the top and bottom numbers of the simple time signatures (but struggle with the same concept for compound meters).
+In discussing simple time signatures, most students correctly identify the function of the top and bottom numbers of the simple time signatures (but struggle with the same concept for compound meters).

 For simple meter time signatures:
 - the top number represents the number of beats in the measure